mvdcamme/C-Judge/README.md

 ## Adding Exercises

 We now describe how to create a complete Dodona exercise that uses the C judge.
 The `example_exercises` folder contains already a number of sample exercises together with the solutions.
 We will explain how to use the judge from a complete example stored in `example_exercises/fact_complete`.
-This folder contains three different kind of documents required to create a complete exercise:
+This folder contains three different kind of documents provided to create a complete exercise:

 1. `description` folder which contains in markdown the assignment the student needs to complete.
 2. `evaluation` folder which contains the required files to test the student's submitted solution using the C judge.
-3. `config.json` file which describes metadata on the exercise and evaluation (e.g. the name of the exercise, the evaluation handler to be used, etc.).
-Both the handler's name and the name of the programming language should be `c`.
+3. `config.json` file which contains a JSON-formatted object to override some default compilation and linking mechanisms used by the judge.
+Both the handler's name and the name of the programming language should be `c`

 The C judge relies on a C++ testing framework [Google Test (GTest)](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) for writing the tests you find in the evaluation folder.
 Each exercise is verified via one or several test cases that are implemented using this framework.
 More concretely, the `evaluation` folder will usually contain a number of header and C++ files.
 The C++ files encode the interaction with the C judge to test the student's submission.
 We further detail how to write the evaluation of an assignment in the following section (Section ["Writing Tests"](#writing-tests)).

 Note that, although the C Judge relies on a C++ testing framework, the judge currently only supports evaluating C submissions.

-TODO (check this paragraph + why the rest of folders is not needed it is not clear) Since the judge ignores both the `config.json` file in a particular exercise's root directory as well as the `dirconfig.json` file in the exercise's ancestor directory, and also doesn't use any other file than the ones provided by the `evaluation` folder, there is nothing particular about the lay-out of Dodona exercises.
+The `config.json file` is actually optional.
+TODO (check this sentence because I don't know what you wanted to convey + why the rest of folders is not needed it is not clear) Since the judge ignores both the `config.json` file in a particular exercise's root directory as well as the `dirconfig.json` file in the exercise's ancestor directory, and also doesn't use any other file than the ones provided by the `evaluation` folder, there is nothing particular about the lay-out of Dodona exercises.
+We detail the list of keys that can be used in the `config.json` to override default compilation and linking mechanisms later in Section ["Configuring Exercises"](#configuring-exercises).

-TODO: leave a link for the different fields a confif.json file may have.
+### Configuring Exercises

+Exercises can provide a configuration file to override some default compilation and linking mechanisms.
+The configuration file must appear in the exercise's `evaluation` directory, have the name `config.json`, and contain a JSON-formatted object.
+The remainder of this sections lists all keys that are recognised by the C Judge.
+All of these keys are optional.

 ## Writing Test Cases